Qualitative data tells you the why behind your customers’ behavior. Quantitative data shows you how, where, and what.

 How to Use Analytics Data

-It is important to filter and analyze only data which takes you closer to achieving your business goals.
+It is important to filter and analyze only data that takes you closer to achieving your business goals.
 Since there is an abundance of data available in most analytics tools, it is important to recognize those that pertain to your end goals.

 Here are a few key metrics you should be tracking inside Google Analytics (or other tools of your choice):